Monday, May 11, 2020

 I sat on this tale for several years now, fighting the urge to go public with it.
 I even sought the council of a more prominent toy blogger who said it wasn't worth it, because 'People Talk' and justice will come around.
 The thinking goes that the scene is better off without such drama going public.

 I tend to disagree, as I feel it is the duty of those few of us in the Designer Toy Scene who choose to be purveyors of news about the scene to tell the public when something is amiss.
-After all, how can we trusted sources of information if we gloss over serious offenses such as these.
+After all, how can we be trusted sources of information if we gloss over serious offenses such as these.
 I vow to never sit on such happenings again.
 In fact if you have documentation of similar wrong doings in the Designer Toy Scene, email Underground Blend.